Work to Live, NOT Live to Work

 Click Here for the Video Lesson

-I am so guilty of twisting this lesson and the purpose behind it, more so in the past because now, after a few years I am able to pick up on when I am overworking.
+I used to be so guilty of twisting this lesson and the purpose behind it, more so in the past because now, after a few years I am able to pick up on when I am overworking.
 Although, today I am much better about not working just to work because there are more important ways for you to express your identity, purpose, values and such.

 In the last few years, I’ve really paid attention to how much people (especially the men that I’ve know and been around for a length of time), they seem to feel that their identity is and should be based on what they do for a living.
 I think that this is such a sad way of thinking.